dre1902/Curses-Database/README.md

 While selecting rows, `i` can be used to insert new entries, `u` to update the selected entry, and `d` to delete the selected entry.

-I created this software to better my understandning of SQL APIs as well as curses.
+I created this software to better my understanding of SQL APIs as well as curses.

 [Software Demo Video](https://youtu.be/jwp5bSwuYMQ)